Pier Insurtech (App)

 This case study explores the comprehensive redesign I led of the auto insurance claims submission experience — including Theft, Partial Damage, and 24h Assistance — for our active insurance members.
 These journeys represent the core interaction users have with our digital insurance product, yet we identified significant friction points:

-Through deep data analysis, close collaboration with operations, and a user-centered design approach, we reimagined critical flows to create a clearer, more intuitive, and more efficient experience — reinforcing Pier’s position as a leader in digital-first, customer-centric insurance.
+Through funnel and user session analysis, close collaboration with operations, and a user-centered design approach, we reimagined critical flows to create a clearer, more intuitive, and more efficient experience — reinforcing Pier’s position as a leader in digital-first, customer-centric insurance.

 Challenges